flathub/io.qt.PySide.BaseApp/README.md

 > **Note:** Each branch represents the latest patch release for that branch version.
 When the Kde runtime updates the Qt patch version, the branch of PySide6 should also be updated in the manifest file.

+## Environment Variables

+With the 6.8 branch, the following variables can reduce the application bundle size:
+- `BASEAPP_REMOVE_WEBENGINE` or `BASEAPP_REMOVE_PYWEBENGINE` to remove WebEngine components and its dependencies
+- `BASEAPP_DISABLE_NUMPY` to remove the NumPy package

 ## Cleanup

 Please make sure to clean up development files from the BaseApp, in the application